StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 ## Purpose of this package

-The StatisticalRethinking.jl v3 `package` contains preliminary "common functions" similar to the R package "rethinking" associated with the book [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.
+The StatisticalRethinking.jl v3 `package` contains functions comparable to the functions in the R package "rethinking" associated with the book [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.
 These functions are used in the Pluto notebooks in `projects`.

 Thus, to work through the StatisticalRethinking book using Julia and Stan, download `project` [StatisticalRethinkingStan.jl](https://github.com/StatisticalRethinkingJulia/StatisticalRethinkingStan.jl) and open one of the chapter Pluto notebooks.